-- We begin a study of the spread/diffusion of products/influence in an existing social network (Chapter 19) - In contrast to the population wide influence spread covered in Chapter 18 (on power laws) - e.g., The Salganik music selection experiment is unaffected by the underlying social network; participants only see total downloads - ★ Population wide effects are also discussed in Chapters 16 & 17, which we won't be covering
+- We begin a study of the spread/diffusion of products/influence in an existing social network (Chapter 19) - In contrast to the population wide influence spread covered in Chapter 18 (on power laws) - e.g., the preferential attachment model selects pages based on their overall popularity (would considering popularity within a member community be a better model? e.g., hockey pages choosing outgoing links based on popularity among only hockey fans?) - e.g., the Salganik music selection experiment is unaffected by the underlying social network; participants only see total downloads - ★ Population wide effects are also discussed in Chapters 16 & 17, which we won't be covering